- 1 Getting An Emotional Support Dog

 Yes technically you can and sure monkeys do server purposes but mainly they are useful for helping with day to day tasks rather than emotion problems.
-We would suggest a dog if you are able bodied and don’t require the help round the house.
+We would suggest a support dog if you are able bodied and don’t require the help around the house.

 Can I enter anywhere with my animal?

 Unfortunately not you don’t have the right to take your animals in any animal restricted areas the same rules do apply so worth checking that the place you will visit is animal-friendly before you enter.